 Trailer lights for emergencies

-If you own any type of trailer, there’s taillight trouble in your future.
-And if you’re lucky, you’ll only get a ticket some dark night instead of an F-350 up your rear.
-But if you’re smart, you’ll keep a battery-powered bicycle taillight in your trunk.
+If you own any type of trailer, it's more than likely that there's taillight trouble in your future.
+Keep a battery-powered bicycle taillight in your trunk.
 When a taillight fails, strap the bike light to your trailer, where it will alert tailgaters (and hopefully ward off cops).
-Don’t push your luck, though.
+Don't push your luck and treat this as a permanent solution, though.
 Fix the problem ASAP.

 Step up to your trailer

-Your tailgate’s down and you’ve got a load to place and secure.
-That’s where the HitchMate Truck Step comes in handy.
-Just slide it into any standard 2-in. trailer hitch receiver and insert the lock pin.
+The HitchMate Truck Step makes loading and unloading tolls and materials from a truck bed so much easier.
+Just slide it into any standard 2-inch trailer hitch receiver and insert the lock pin.
 Release the spring-loaded retainer knob and pull the bar out all the way.
-The bar extends 23-1/2 in., so the step is located right where you need it—at the end of your open tailgate.
-When you’re done, simply flip up the step, pull the retaining pin, and stow the entire unit under your truck bed.
+The bar extends 23-1/2 inches, so the step is located right where you need it—at the end of your open tailgate.
+When you're done, simply flip up the step, pull the retaining pin, and stow the entire unit under your truck bed.

 Remove a stuck ball mount

-When the ball mount on your trailer hitch is rusted in place, don’t whack at it with a sledgehammer.
-Here’s what to do instead.
-Buy a can of CRC Freeze Off penetrating spray, an air chisel and a hammer bit.
+If the ball mount on your trailer hitch is rusted in place, don't just whack at it with a sledgehammer.
+Instead, buy a can of CRC Freeze Off penetrating spray, an air chisel, and a hammer bit, then follow this process:

-Spray the opening to the hitch receiver.
-This newest style of penetrating fluid chills the metal, causing it to contract to help break the rust seal.
+Spray the opening to the hitch receiver with the CRC Freeze Off spray.
+This style of penetrating fluid chills the metal, causing it to contract and help break the rust seal.
 Then use the air chisel fitted with the hammer bit to knock everything loose.
 The air hammer will break up the rust, spread the penetrant and free up the ball mount.
-Once it’s free, just tap the rusted ball mount out with a hammer.
+Once it's free, just tap the rusted ball mount out with a hammer.
 If you plan to reuse the rusty mount, coat it with a rust converter or waterproof marine grease.